-Every fall Apollo brings the world of choral music to Chicago’s ethnically diverse neighborhoods in a free concert, with a program featuring selections from our upcoming season as well as past favorites.
-This year we are honored to be performing at the beautiful St. John Cantius Church with its magnificently restored organ.
-The concert will feature a wide variety of music, including works by Handel, Schubert and Lauridsen.
+Every fall Apollo brings its celebrated choral music to Chicago’s neighborhoods, with a FREE program featuring selections from our upcoming season as well as past favorites.
+This year we are honored to be performing at the beautiful St. Paul of the Cross Church in Park Ridge.
+The concert will feature a wide variety of music, including works by Handel, and Bach, as well as Broadway classics.

-Few works are more world-renowned than Handel’s Messiah.
-Composed by a German, premiered in Ireland, and today performed regularly around the globe, the Apollo Chorus has been presenting this glorious masterpiece annually since 1879, a track record unmatched in the city of Chicago.
+Few works are more time-honored than Handel’s Messiah.
+The Apollo Chorus has been presenting this glorious masterpiece annually since 1879, a track record unmatched in the city of Chicago.
 The Chicago Tribune hailed Apollo’s performances as a “venerable holiday tradition” performed with “an exultant spirit that came from the heart.”
-Don’t miss the opportunity to experience the power and passion of Messiah as you’ve never heard it before, with Apollo’s definitive performances.
+Apollo welcomes outstanding soloists Josefien Stoppelenburg, soprano, Meg Bragle, mezzo-soprano, Mark Van Arsdale, tenor and Levi Hernandez, baritone.
+We know this year's Messiah performances will be our most memorable to date.
+Don’t miss the opportunity to experience the power and passion of Messiah as you’ve never heard it before.

 Harris Theater for Music & Dance

 This project is partially supported by a CityArts Grant from the City Of Chicago Department of Cultural Affairs & Special Events.